The Blackening Process

-My father, who had now noticed the liberties that the duke was taking with his wife, stormed across the room towards them.
+My father, who had now noticed the liberties the duke was taking with his wife, stormed across the room towards them.
 "Take your hands off her!" he bawled.

 The duke looked at him defiantly and continued to caress my mother's exposed breast.
 My father was so incensed by this cantankerous display of indecency that he planted a fist in the duke's face, sending him sprawling to the floor.

 I watched the flailing limbs and tumbling bodies with something approaching dispassion.
 Do not misunderstand me - I wanted my father to emerge victorious, but it was more out of loyalty than love.
 He was a hard man and had kept me on a tight rein for the entirety of my short life.
-I was beaten severely for the smallest misdemeanour; is it any wonder then that something within me was not averse to seeing the man responsible receive the same treatment?
+I was beaten severely for the smallest misdemeanours; is it any wonder then that something within me was not averse to seeing the man responsible receive the same treatment?

 The duke gestured to his men, who proceeded to drag my mother over to a table and pull off the rest of her clothes.
-Oblivious to her struggling, they laid her on the table, holding her arms and legs so that the duke would be able to climb on top of her with as little resistance as possible.
+Oblivious to her struggling, they laid her on the table, holding her arms and legs so the duke would be able to climb on top of her with as little resistance as possible.
 The duke leant his sword against the wall, unbuckled part of his armour and loosened his breeches.
-My father, who had succeeded in pulling himself up into a sitting position, groaned balefully as the duke strode casually towards his wife.
-I could almost feel the hatred in his eyes, as he watched, but he was too weak to do anything.
+My father, who had succeeded in pulling himself up into a sitting position, groaned as the duke strode casually towards his wife.
+I could almost feel the hatred in his eyes as he watched, but he was too weak to do anything.

 The duke positioned his crossbow over her temple, before answering coldly, "Save it for Satan!"
-She was dead almost as soon as he pulled the trigger.
+She was dead as soon as he pulled the trigger.

 Silence fell over everyone present.
 Even the battle-hardened soldiers were stunned to silence by their master's ruthless deed.
 The group of men who had been restraining my mother dropped her lifeless limbs and stepped away with downcast eyes.
-The duke looked pretentiously around; then stalked across to one of his speechless men and handed him the crossbow roughly.
+The duke looked imperiously around, then stalked across to one of his speechless men and handed him the crossbow roughly.
 "What are you gaping at?" he demanded.
 "You," he said, gesturing at another of the soldiers, "bring forth the peasant who dared to raise his hand to the Duke of Somerset."

 My father was hoisted to his feet and conveyed over to where the duke stood.
-The duke addressed him authoritatively, "I had intended to kill you, but in the light of what has happened I have changed my mind.
+The duke addressed him authoritatively, "I had intended to kill you, but in the light of what has happened, I have changed my mind.
 There has been enough death; I shall content myself with relieving you of the hand which struck me."
 My father gave no indication of having heard this little speech.
-The soldiers let him fall to his knees and placed his hand on the table, next to my mother's naked body.
+The soldiers let him fall to his knees and placed his hand on the table next to my mother's naked body.
 My father made no attempt to move it, so they did not bother fixing it into position.

 The duke went to collect his sword and then returned to the table.
-"Do you have nothing to say to me, now that I have generously deigned to spare your life?" he asked, as he raised his sword above his head.
+"Do you have nothing to say to me now that I have generously deigned to spare your life?" he asked as he raised his sword above his head.